The Beatles information site

 About “Hey Jude”

-At over seven minutes in length, “Hey Jude” was the longest single to top the British charts up to that time.
-Its arrangement and extended coda encouraged many imitative works through to the early 1970s.
-In 2013, Billboard magazine named it the 10th “biggest” song of all time in terms of chart success.
-McCartney has continued to perform “Hey Jude” in concert since Lennon’s murder in 1980, leading audiences in singing the coda.
-Julian Lennon and McCartney have each bid successfully at auction for items of memorabilia related to the song’s creation.
+Spanning over seven minutes, “Hey Jude” held the distinction of being the lengthiest single to conquer the British charts at the time.
+Its innovative arrangement and expansive coda sparked a wave of imitations well into the early 1970s.
+In 2013, Billboard magazine bestowed upon it the title of the 10th “biggest” song of all time, measured by chart success.
+McCartney, undeterred by Lennon’s tragic passing in 1980, has steadfastly continued to perform “Hey Jude” in concert, leading audiences in a spirited rendition of its iconic coda.
+Notably, both Julian Lennon and McCartney have vied successfully at auctions for cherished memorabilia connected to the song’s inception, underscoring its enduring significance.

 Personnel